DarylD919/Daryl-Portfolio/README.md

 Stage 3 Add JavaScript

-Stage 4 Media
+Stage 4 Media resolution

 Media has been applied

-changes to the sidebar needs to be implented
+Github and resume icons added at sidebar

 Created By Daryl Darilag